omegat-org/omegat/release/ci/readme.txt

 latest changes, so new authors should be added to the authors.txt here as necessary.

-As of November 2015, CI functions are maintained by Aaron Madlon-Kay
+As of May 2016, CI functions are maintained by Aaron Madlon-Kay
 <aaron@madlon-kay.com>.